gbinside/code_tests/02-BBB.md

 ## 272

 This problem was asked by Spotify.

-Write a function, throw_dice(N, faces, total), that determines how many ways it is possible to throw N dice with some number of faces each to get a specific total.
+Write a function, `throw_dice(N, faces, total)`, that determines how many ways it is possible to throw N dice with some number of faces each to get a specific total.

-For example, throw_dice(3, 6, 7) should equal 15.
+For example, `throw_dice(3, 6, 7)` should equal `15`.

 ## 275